 When asked how today's Anabaptists differ from other evangelical Protestants, one of their own said, “The Anabaptists see Jesus not only as Savior, but as Teacher, teaching them how to live their lives while on this earth.
 They believe that obedience to His commands is required; therefore, they try to live as He taught.
 Thus they are a separate people, following the hard narrow path to the Kingdom of God that Jesus taught and lived.”
 An emphasis of Anabaptist teaching is the Gospel of the Kingdom, which aims at the establishment of a place of love, joy, and peace in the Holy Spirit.

-Recommended Resources: Who Are the Anabaptists?
-Amish, Brethren, Hutterites, and Mennonites by Donald B. Kraybill and Logos Bible Software.
+Recommended Resource: Who Are the Anabaptists?
+Amish, Brethren, Hutterites, and Mennonites by Donald B. Kraybill

 What is the Bruderhof (Church Communities UK)?

 Who are the Hutterites, and what do they believe?

 What is Puritanism and what did the Puritans believe?

 Who are the Plymouth Brethren and what do they believe?

 Who are the Quakers, and what does the Friends Church believe?

 Questions about Christianity